github/docs/content/github/site-policy/github-terms-for-additional-products-and-features.md

 The GitHub Advisory Database is licensed under the [Creative Commons Attribution 4.0 license](https://creativecommons.org/licenses/by/4.0/).
 The attribution term may be fulfilled by linking to the GitHub Advisory Database at <https://github.com/advisories> or to individual GitHub Advisory Database records used, prefixed by <https://github.com/advisories>.

+## Codespaces
+GitHub Codespaces enables you to develop code directly from your browser using the code within your GitHub repository.
+Codespaces and any elements of the Codespaces service may not be used in violation of the Agreement or the Acceptable Use Policies.
+Additionally, Codespaces should not be used for:
+- cryptomining;
+- using our servers to disrupt, or to gain or to attempt to gain unauthorized access to any service, device, data, account or network (other than those authorized by the GitHub Bug Bounty program)
+- the provision of a stand-alone or integrated application or service offering Codespaces or any elements of Codespaces for commercial purposes
+- any activity that places a burden on our servers, where that burden is disproportionate to the benefits provided to users (for example, don't use Codespaces as a content delivery network or as part of a serverless application, but a low benefit Codespaces could be ok if it’s also low burden); or
+- any other activity unrelated to the development or testing of the software project associated with the repository where GitHub Codespace is initiated.
+In order to prevent violations of these limitations and abuse of GitHub Codespaces, GitHub may monitor your use of GitHub Codespaces.
+Misuse of GitHub Codespaces may result in termination of your access to Codespaces, restrictions in your ability to use GitHub Codespaces, or the disabling of repositories created to run Codespaces in a way that violates these Terms.

+Codespaces allows you to load extensions from the Microsoft Visual Studio Marketplace (“Marketplace Extensions”) for use in your development environment, for example, to process the programming languages that your code is written in.
+Marketplace Extensions are licensed under their own separate terms of use as noted in the Visual Studio Marketplace, and the terms of use located at https://aka.ms/vsmarketplace-ToU.
+GitHub makes no warranties of any kind in relation to Marketplace Extensions and is not liable for actions of third-party authors of Marketplace Extensions that are granted access to Your Content.
+Your use of any third-party applications is at your sole risk.

 ## Connect
 With GitHub Connect, you can share certain features and data between your GitHub Enterprise Server {% if currentVersion == "github-ae@next" %}or GitHub AE {% endif %}instance and your GitHub Enterprise Cloud organization or enterprise account on GitHub.com.
 In order to enable GitHub Connect, you must have at least one (1) account on GitHub Enterprise Cloud or GitHub.com, and one (1) licensed instance of GitHub Enterprise Server{% if currentVersion == "github-ae@next" %} or GitHub AE{% endif %}.
 Your use of GitHub Enterprise Cloud or GitHub.com through Connect is governed by the terms under which you license GitHub Enterprise Cloud or GitHub.com.
 Use of Personal Data is governed by the [GitHub Privacy Statement](/github/site-policy/github-privacy-statement).